Deals5 min read

 AT4 / DenaliNo customer cash3.99% APR / 48 mo

 Verdict: Sierra buyers get less cash than Silverado buyers this month.
-If you're cross-shopping Sierra vs Silverado and the programs matter, the Silverado is the better May deal.
+Cross-shopping the two on price?
+The Silverado is the better May deal.

 Toyota Tundra

-Toyota's programs remain limited as inventory stays tight in many regions:
+Toyota's programs stay limited as inventory holds tight.

 TrimDealNotes